DELIVERY THROUGHOUT NORTH AMERICA!

 Contaminants in water; the 5 most important

 It is not uncommon to receive boil water advisories as well as communications asking residents to run the water before consuming it.
 These measures are taken by municipalities when they detect a risk of contamination in the drinking water network.
-The following question then arises: what are these contaminants?
+The following question then arises: what are these contaminants in water?

 Perfluoroalkyl and Polyfluoroalkyl substances (PFAS)

 Perfluorinated substances are a family of chemical compounds present in many everyday items.
 These are found particularly in food packaging, pesticides, paint and water- and stain-resistant products1.
-PFAS are absorbed by the soil and transported by rain which then end up in the drinking water system2.
+It is by being absorbed by the soil and transported by rain that PFAS are then found in the drinking water network2.

-According to a study carried out by the University of Montreal, 99.3% of drinking water in Quebec contains PFAS.
+According to a study carried out by the University of Montreal, the situation of contaminants in water is pretty bad.
+In facts, 99.3% of drinking water in Quebec contains PFAS!
 Long-term consumption of PFAS can lead to health problems such as cancer risks and a weakened immune system3.

 Lead